fatiando/2023-kegs/extended-abstract/README.md

 Verde hosts tools for spatial data processing, interpolation, and gridding.
-Its core interpolation methods are inspired by machine learning, hence its interface reassembles the one of the popular Scikit-learn (Pedregosa et al., 2011).
-Besides, it offers analysis tools that accompany the interpolators, like trend removal, blocked or windowed operations, cross-validation, k-folding, grid projection and more coordinates manipulation utilities.
+Its core interpolation methods are inspired by machine learning, hence its interface reassembles one of the popular machine learning Python packages, Scikit-learn (Pedregosa et al., 2011).
+Additionally, it offers analysis tools that accompany the interpolators, such as trend removal, windowing operations, cross-validation, k-folding, grid projection and more coordinates manipulation utilities.

 ### Boule